abhirathod95/travel-blog/README.md

 # Where to Next Doc?
-Travel blog by a med student.
+Travel blog for a med student.